BExhei/Grok-Quota-Display-Pro/README.md

 2. Panel shows tier badge, weekly usage, reset (if available), and current model.
 3. Switch model in Grok’s selector — chips update without a network flash.
 4. If a reset is available, click **Redeem** and confirm to clear this week’s pool.
 5. Drag the header to move; use theme / minimize as needed.
-Minimized view is a compact remaining-% capsule.
+Minimized view is a compact **used-%** capsule aligned with the official usage bar.

 ---